SirPepe/ornament/Readme.md

 ### `@attr(transformer: Transformer<any, any>, options: AttrOptions = {})`

-**Accessor decorator** to define an IDL attribute with a matching content attribute on the custom element class.
+**Accessor decorator** to define a property with a matching content attribute on the custom element class.
 This results in something very similar to accessors decorated with `@prop()`, but with the following additional features:

 - Its value can be initialized from a content attribute, if the attribute is present
-- Changes to the content attribute's value (eg. via `setAttribute()`) update the value of the IDL attribute to match (depending on the options and the transformer)
+- Changes to the content attribute's value (eg. via `setAttribute()`) update the value of the property to match (depending on the options and the transformer)

 <details>
 <summary>What's the deal with content attributes?</summary>